server-os/server-image/README.md

 While working on `vmadm` and `imgadm` there often isn't a need to rebuild the platform image every single time that you want to make a change.
-A script called `tools/rsync-to` exists which will synchronize all of your local change from the smartos-live `src/vm` and `src/img` directories and apply them to the target server by copying them into `/var/tmp/` and then performing a lofs mount.
+A script called `tools/rsync-to` exists which will synchronize all of your local change from the server-image `src/vm` and `src/img` directories and apply them to the target server by copying them into `/var/tmp/` and then performing a lofs mount.